AnanasekE/sb-forge-calculator/README.md

 # sb-forge-calculator
-tiny project made in go to calculate time and resources equired for most optimiesd forges
+tiny project made in go to calculate time and resources required for most optimised forges